-- Most birds that depend on insect food would starve if they tried to winter
+- Many birds that depend on active insect food would starve if they tried to winter

-larvae, or dormant adults, all unavailable for most songbirds.
-And seasonal
+or dormant adults, unavailable for many songbirds.
+Plus seasonal crops of

-crops of plant food are often exhausted before winter ends.
+plant food are often exhausted long before winter ends.

 - So, many songbirds have no good option but to migrate south to winter in